-Keep in mind that if you have just installed Mule ESB server, the server must be registered with the console and you may need to connect the console to that server before using any other console features.
-To register servers, click the icon to the left of Register Server or the Servers tab at the top.
+Keep in mind that if you have just installed a Mule ESB server, the server must be registered with the console and you may need to connect the console to that server before using any of the other console features.
+To register servers, click the icon to the left of Register Servers or the Servers tab at the top.

 By default, the Dashboard displays four portlets: Server Health, Raised Alerts, Deployment Status, and Server Metrics.
 A portlet is a customized view of information about your servers or applications.
-To display additional portlet, click the Add Portlet button, then click those portlets you want displayed.
+To display additional portlets, click the Add Portlet button, then click those portlets you want displayed.
 Click the X icon in the title bar of a portlet you want removed from the dashboard.
-For more information on customizing the dashboard, see [Customizing the Dashboard].
+For more information on customizing the dashboard, see Customizing the Dashboard.